 Classic Chessboard Plan

 Build a chessboard so fine, it's fit for a king or a queen!
 The uniquely designed chessboard top works with natural wood movement to keep the top stable.
 Two built-in drawers are perfect for hiding away your chess pieces.
 Plan is a reprint from issue 48 of Today's Woodworker magazine.
 Hardware Kit (#34281, sold separately) and Lumber Kit (#34356, sold separately).
+Intended for adults only; not for children under 14 yrs of age.

 6 months ago